OffiC2R/Office-C2R-Installer/README.md

      ```

 ## Additional questions

-Certainly!
-Let's update the information to refer to **Office 2024** instead of 2019:

 1. **Activation of Office 2024**:
    - Not all editions of Office 2019 to 2024 can be activated using a KMS emulator.
 For a more reliable activation process, consider using the full version of **Office 2013-2024 C2R** (Click-to-Run).
 The lite version only activates KMS editions.